madhavkkumar/sweet-shop-management-system/README.md

   - Responsive button design
   - Clear visual hierarchy

-The interface allows administrators to have complete visibility and control over inventory with quick access to all management functions (Add, Edit, Delete, Restock).
+The interface allows administrators to have complete visibility and control over inventory with quick access to all management functions (Add, Edit, Delete, Restock, Sell).

 ---